 A person who, having consent or authorisation to do anything which would otherwise constitute an offence against this Act, is in breach of any condition to which the giving of the consent or authorisation was made subject, commits an offence.

-[Section 55 amended by No. 8 of 1980 s.
+[Section 55 amended: No. 8 of 1980 s.
 11.]

 56. Secrecy